AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

   This factor is related to Jpe.
 Where Jpe controls the shape of the nonlinearity, PEFactor controls the steepness of the force in the parallel-elastic element as it is elongated.
 If we imagine a completely inactive muscle and load the muscle with a force corresponding to the active strength of the muscle, i.e. F0, then the length of the elongated muscle fibers will be PEFactor x Lf0.
 In other words PEFactor is a dimensionless measure of the flexibility of the parallel-elastic element of the muscle.

 ``Gammabar``
-  This is the deprecated parameter for Gamma0.
+  This is the deprecated parameter replaced by Gamma0.